 Batch mode for efficiency

 If you run an online store, Batch Mode is a life-saver.
-Instead of sitting there editing product photos one by one, you can just upload a whole folder, apply the same background removal and touch-ups to all of them, and let it run.
-The Pro plan handles 50 images at a time, while Max bumps that up to 250.
-This can turn a few hours of mind-numbing work into a few minutes.
+Instead of editing product photos one by one, you upload a whole folder, apply the same background removal and touch-ups to all of them, and let it run.
+Pro handles up to 500 batch exports a month, Max bumps that to 1,500, and Ultra goes all the way to 5,000.
+This can turn hours of mind-numbing work into a few minutes.

 AI-generated backgrounds and virtual models

-These features are all about getting a professional look without the professional price tag.
-Don’t have the space or budget for a lifestyle photoshoot?
-You can just drop your product into a realistic AI-generated scene.
+These features are all about a professional look without the professional price tag.
+No space or budget for a lifestyle photoshoot?
+Drop your product into a realistic AI-generated scene.
 Selling clothes?
-Use an AI virtual model to show off your items without having to hire a model and photographer.
-It’s a smart way to elevate your brand’s style on a tight budget.
+Use an AI virtual model to show off your items without hiring a model and photographer.
+It's a smart way to elevate your brand's style on a tight budget, and a big reason people compare PhotoRoom against Canva AI pricing and image generators like Midjourney or Ideogram.

 API access for automation